StarCloudes/case-study/assignment01/README.md

     brew install openblas lapack
     ```

-3. **Matplotlib / numpy**
+3. **Matplotlib**
-    Make sure you have `matplotlib` and `numpy` installed.
+    Make sure you have `matplotlib` installed.
 You can install it via pip：
     ```bash
-    pip3 install matplotlib numpy
+    pip install matplotlib
     ```

 ## II、Platforms Build Instructions